Why does my AWS Glue test connection fail?

 $ telnet hostname port $ nc -zv hostname port $ dig hostname $ traceroute -AnT -p IP port

 - Choose the correct IAM role: The AWS Identity and Access Management (IAM) role that you select for the test connection must have a trust relationship with AWS Glue.
 An easy way to do this is to choose a service-linked role that has the AWSGlueServiceRole policy attached to it.

-- If the connection password is encrypted with AWS Key Management Service (AWS KMS): Confirm that the connection's IAM role allows the kms:Decrypt action for the key.
-For more information, see Setting Up Encryption in AWS Glue.
+- Check the connection's IAM role: If the connection password is encrypted with AWS Key Management Service (AWS KMS), then confirm that the connection's IAM role allows the kms:Decrypt action for the key.
+For more information, see Setting up encryption in AWS Glue.